niiknow/deep-values/README.md

 # deep values
-> deep capture version of Object.values
+`deepValues` - deep capture version of Object.values that return all object's primative values `deepFilter` - piggy-back on `deepValues` to allow for deep filtering on object primative values

 ## Why?